Excerpted from Linda Owen and Corine Judkins

 Editor's note: As always, if you suspect your cat might be ill, please don't delay.
 Contact your veterinarian immediately!

 There are times when your cat or very young kitten may need a special food that is easily digestible, very nourishing, high in calories and extremely palatable to encourage appetite.
-These special instances may include:
+These special - and not uncommon instances where your cat or kitten might need supplementing may include:

 1. A cat that is ill, weak or won't eat --also for syringe force-feeding